Masters and Masterworks

 Compositions for Piano, Violin, Cello

-Winners - Scores and Perfomers - will be presented at the
+Winners - Scores and Performers - will be presented at the

-Weill Recital Hall at Carnegie Hall Gala Concert on April 1, 2024
+Weill Recital Hall at Carnegie Hall Gala Concert in 2024-25 concert season

 Performance at the Carnegie Hall is a Fully Sponsored opportunity, no performance fee required